tgi-io/tgi-core/spec/README.md

 <blockquote><strong>log: </strong>group contains invalid members<br><strong>log: </strong><br>returns <strong>1</strong> as expected
 </blockquote>
 #### Table
-<p>Table types are used to store an array of values (rows) each of which is an array of values (columns).
-Each column value is associated with the corresponding element in the Table property group which is set when creating a Table.</p>
+Table types are used to store an array of values (rows) each of which is an array of values (columns).
+Each column value is associated with the corresponding element in the Table property group which is set when creating a Table.

 &nbsp;<b><i>should have type of 'Table':</i></b>
 ```javascript
 var name = new Attribute("Name");